AzhanL/gavel-app/README.md

 > A native application built with React Native

+# Package manager (Yarn)
+- Refer to this website for the instructions on how to install yarn package manager: https://classic.yarnpkg.com/en/docs/install/#windows-stable

 # Info
 - expo tabs template has been used as starting point